blackyblack/laundromat/readme.md

    - 1 transaction to finish the withdrawal.

-- If the withdrawal is stuck at some point, you can check block explorer to see how many steps left and click **Withdraw Step** button to advance withdrawal further.
+- If the withdrawal is stuck at some point, you can check block explorer to see how many steps are left, and click **Withdraw Step** button to advance withdrawal further.

 - If all steps are there, but the Finalize transaction is missing, you can